dc-js/dc.js/docs/api-latest.md

 #### compositeChart.compose([subChartArray]) ⇒ [<code>compositeChart</code>](#dc.compositeChart)
 Combine the given charts into one single composite coordinate grid chart.

-Note: currently due to the way it is implemented, you must call this function at the end of initialization of the composite chart, in particular after `shareTitle`, `childOptions`, `width`, `height`, and `margins`, in order for the settings to get propagated to the children correctly.

 **Kind**: instance method of [<code>compositeChart</code>](#dc.compositeChart)